 - Coronavirus (COVID-19): general guidance for safer workplaces

 Additional information can be found on our health and safety at work and food safety pages.

 Guidance is also available for retail customers and tourism and hospitality customers.

 Positive Coronavirus (COVID-19) case within a business

-As soon as you become aware you should take action, rather than wait until a test result is received.
-This would involve additional cleaning and disinfection of areas used by the individual displaying symptoms.
+You must immediatly arrange cleaning and disinfection of the areas used by the positive case.
 Guidance on appropriate environmental decontamination (cleaning and disinfection) can be found in Health Protection Scotland's: COVID-19 - guidance for non-healthcare settings.
 Ensure that appropriate PPE is provided for anyone carrying out the cleaning.

 The positive case will be contacted directly by NHS Test & Protect to complete contact tracing and it's important they give full information to allow any close contacts to be identified.
 Test & Protect may also contact the business for further information and possibly the workplace COVID-19 risk assessment.